Sraw/modslocale/README.md

 # Locale Translations For Bob's Mods

+I mainly maintain this project for my personal usage.
+So actually the project itself is not only for bob's mods but also for all mods I use.

+I release the bob's part to portal so everyone can enjoy it.
+But I also hope someone can help to merge the translation to [boblocale](https://github.com/Karosieben/boblocale).

+If you wanna to help to merge, please submit one issue to let me know.

 ## Current state

 ### Supported mods

-As I am using bob's mods, this project by default only supports bob's mod, although you can still use it personally to translate other mods.
+The release by default only supports bob's mod, although you can still use it personally to translate other mods.

 The supported bob's mods are: